(Gabriele’s journal – December 3, 1990)

 “I call him shaky jake to remind me.
 That’s my name, Jake.
 I haven’t touched smack in years.
 What’s your name?”

 “Okay, Nick.
-Wise up for me, will you?” said Jake, the father of our temporary little family of now three.
+Wise up for me, will you?” said Jake, the father of our temporary little family of now three as he offered me a cigarette,

 In this cell there was a payphone on a wall just outside the bars.
 It was purposely placed there so inmates could reach through to use it.
 Guards allowed short, three-minute-or-so calls.
 No one had coins so the only option was to call collect.
 This was a problem for many who needed to leave a message on an answering machine or for whatever reason couldn’t call collect.